-7 Arbitrage can also be conceived in the same market, between two maturities or two different instruments.

-8 The cash settlement also allows the development of index markets that, by nature, are non-deliverable.
+&lt;sup>7Arbitrage can also be conceived in the same market, between two maturities or two different instruments.
+The cash settlement also allows the development of index markets that, by nature, are non-deliverable.

-9 The notional value corresponds to the face value of the derivative contract.
-As in most cases, contracts are settled by the financial difference, the amounts actually transferred are much smaller.
+&lt;sup>9The notional value corresponds to the face value of the derivative contract.
+As in most cases, contracts are settled by the financial difference; the amounts actually transferred are much smaller.
 In OTC markets, the margin requirement for security is at the discretion of parties involved in the contract; meanwhile, in the stock market, there are margin requirements since the settlement of the contract is guaranteed by a central counterparty.

-10 This abstraction, promoted by derivatives, will be better qualified throughout the paper.
+&lt;sup>10This abstraction, promoted by derivatives, will be better qualified throughout the paper.